WebAssembly/tool-conventions/EHScheme.md

 [proposed](https://github.com/WebAssembly/exception-handling/blob/master/proposals/Exceptions.md)
 and is currently being implemented in V8 JavaScript engine.

-Here we propose a new exception handling scheme for WebAssembly (hereafer called Wasm exception handling scheme) for toolchain side to generate compatible Wasm binary files to match the aforementioned [WebAssembly exception handling proposal](https://github.com/WebAssembly/excption-handling/blob/master/proposals/Exceptions.md).
+Here we propose a new exception handling scheme for WebAssembly for toolchain side to generate compatible wasm binary files to match the aforementioned [WebAssembly exception handling proposal](https://github.com/WebAssembly/excption-handling/blob/master/proposals/Exceptions.md).
+This document assumes you have general knowledge about Itanium C++ ABI based exception handling.

-**The prototype implementation work is in progress, and is currently only targeting C+.**
+This spec is tentative and may change in future.
+The prototype implementation work is in progress, and is currently only targeting C+.

 ## Background